Alex Wurman

 Alex Wurman (born October 5, 1966) is an American composer who hails from Chicago.
 He is best known for his film scores to March of the Penguins, Anchorman: The Legend of Ron Burgundy, Talladega Nights: The Ballad of Ricky Bobby, and the TV series Patriot.

 Early life and career

-Alex Wurman was born in Chicago, to parents Brenda and Hans Wurman, both musicians.
+Wurman was born in Chicago, to parents Brenda and Hans Wurman, both musicians.
 His father was a Jewish arranger and composer who wowed the world of electronic music with one of the first Moog synthesizer recordings ('Moog Strikes Bach,' RCA 1969), and before that he escaped from Austria during the Anschluss period of Nazi rule.
 His brother was cellist Felix Wurman.

-Wurman attended Oak Park and River Forest High School in Oak Park, Illinois and the Chicago Academy for the Arts.
+Wurman attended Oak Park and River Forest High School in Oak Park, Illinois, and the Chicago Academy for the Arts.
 He went on to study at the University of Miami in Coral Gables and later the American Conservatory of Music in Chicago.

-After moving to LA in his early twenties, Wurman began scoring films for students at the American Film Institute.
+After moving to Los Angeles in his early twenties, Wurman began scoring films for students at the American Film Institute.